rdemarqui/perfume_recommender/README.md

 * `gradio 3.39.0`

 ## About the Data
-The data was scrapped from site fragrantica.com [1].
-The dataset contains 2.570 unique brands, 36.969 perfumes and 2.145 different scents.
+The data was scrapped from the site fragrantica.com [1].
+The dataset contains 2.570 unique brands, 36.969 perfumes, and 2.145 different scents.

 ## Methodology
 Fragrance notes are the individual scent layers of ingredients that make up a fragrance.
 They are the building blocks of a fragrance and contribute to its overall scent profile.
 Fragrance notes are typically categorized into three main types: top notes, heart notes (also known as middle or mid notes), and base notes.
 Each note plays a specific role in the fragrance’s development and longevity [2].